 When you find responsible tenants, work hard to keep them.
 Make sure your tenants remain happy, that way you can continue to receive your rent payments on time.
 This will lower your costs as a landlord, leaving two happy and satisfied parties.

 Want to create a better relationship with future tenants?
 Make the rental process smoother for both parties using our free landlord software.
 Allow tenants to apply online quickly and easily.
-Screen applicants to find responsible tenants, and accept online rental payments to save you both time and hassle.
+Screen applicants to find responsible tenants.

 Create A Better Landlord-Tenant Relationship With Our Free Landlord Software